Capacity Test Centre Brussels Airport increases fourfold for testing returning passengers - Aviation24.be

 Thanks to the airport’s own Test Centre, which opened its doors in September, Brussels Airport can quickly respond to the government’s decision that all Belgian passengers returning from a red zone must be tested upon arrival.
-Together with the Test Centre partners, Ecolog and Eurofins, the Test Centre’s testing capacity will be doubled from 1 January.
+Together with the Test Centre partners, Ecolog and Eurofins, the Test Centre’s testing capacity will be increased from 1 January.
 There will also be a second test site in the Arrivals Hall on 2 January.
-In the following days, there will be a second test site in the arrivals hall and a drive-in facility an.
+In the following days, there will be a second test site in the arrivals hall and a drive-in facility to increase the capacity fourfold.
 Returning passengers can only be tested at the airport with an activation code from the government.

 Brussels Airport learned yesterday evening that, as of 31 December, the authorities will require a PCR test for Belgian residents returning from a red zone, and that the test capacity at the airport will have to be increased for this purpose.
 Thanks to the Test Centre at the airport, which was opened in September on the airport’s initiative, Brussels Airport is able to respond quickly to this decision.